How to use Segmentation, Targeting, and Positioning (STP) to develop marketing strategies

 - Targeting through email personalization and on-site personalization based on profile, behavior (e.g. content consumed)

 There are also new opportunities to make a brand more compelling through offering new types of value to consumers based on a digital value proposition or what Jay Baer has called Youtility.
 This can be via content or interactive tools on websites or mobile apps.

 Through segmentation, you can identify niches with specific needs, mature markets to find new customers, deliver more focused and effective marketing messages.

 The needs of each segment are the same, so marketing messages should be designed for each segment to emphasise relevant benefits and features required rather than one size fits all for all customer types.
 This approach is more efficient, delivering the right mix to the same group of people, rather than a scattergun approach.

 You can segment your existing markets based on nearly any variable, as long as it’s effective as the examples below show:

-An example is Firefox who sell 'coolest things', aimed at younger male audience.
-Though, Moshi Monsters, however, is targeted to parents with fun, safe and educational space for younger audience.
+An example is Firefox who sells 'coolest things', aimed at a younger male audience.
+Though, Moshi Monsters, however, is targeted to parents with fun, safe and educational space for younger audiences.

-This refers to 'personality and emotions' based on behaviour, linked to purchase choices, including attitudes, lifestyle, hobbies, risk aversion, personality and leadership traits. magazines read and TV.
+This refers to 'personality and emotions' based on behavior, linked to purchase choices, including attitudes, lifestyle, hobbies, risk aversion, personality, and leadership traits. magazines read and TV.
 While demographics explain 'who' your buyer is, psychographics inform you 'why' your customer buys.